chunchet-ng/paddleocr_lpr/README.md

 # Introduction
 This repo contains the demo code for License Plate Recognition using PaddleOCR.
 [Paperspace](https://www.paperspace.com/) is used for this demonstration.
+Do note that the LPR_Setup.ipynb is depreciated and for reference only.

 # Paperspace Environment Setup
 1. Start a jupyter notebook on paperspace